o-jasper/thingscript/readme.md

+# NOTE Likely to be discontinued
+No-one uses it, and, well meh.
+Reckon there is some advantage to it though.

 # Script that generates pages/data inserting bits based on commands
 Originally it was intended just for representing physical designs, but it can really replace more generally.